Signed in as:

 We require adopters to have a private yard.

 When screening Adoption Applications, we take a number of factors into consideration when determining whether or not we will process an application.
-This includes, but is not limited to, our ability to match a dog to you based on your preferences, your financial ability to provide the necessities for a dog, how you intend on training the dog etc.
+This includes, but is not limited to, our ability to match a dog to you based on your preferences, your financial ability to provide the necessities for a dog, how you intend on training the dog etc. We only adopt dogs into homes where they will be treated as family members.

 Our Adoption Contract requires that all dogs adopted through SOHR must be spayed/neutered at 6 months of age.
 Not only is this the position and recommendation of the Canadian Veterinary Medical Association, but it is also supported by our own vet clinics.
 Any exception to this will only be considered with the support and recommendation of our own Veterinarians.